yinayoon/VideoMatching/README.md

 # VideoMatching

-// This code is for a video matching and SURF/BRISK was used for getting Local Features.
+// This code is for a video matching and SURF/BRISK was used for getting Local Features in this code.

 // I already tried to some tests that which feature detecter is better, so i gat a conclusion but this is just my opinion. i mean this conclusion could not generalize.